 Graphic design involves the study of communications through image and/or type.
 Its purpose is to persuade, promote, or inform a selected audience as the result of a carefully orchestrated visual message.
-For more information see page 68.
+For more information see page 79.

-ASSOCIATE OF APPLIED SCIENCE GRAPHICS DESIGN OPTION
+ASSOCIATE OF APPLIED SCIENCE GRAPHICS DESIGN

 Graphic design involves the study of communications through image and/or type.
 Its purpose is to persuade, promote, or inform a selected audience as the result of a carefully orchestrated visual message.
 This degree prepares students for entry positions in the design industry.
-For more information see page 68.
+For more information see page 80.

-ASSOCIATE OF APPLIED SCIENCE GRAPHICS
+ASSOCIATE OF APPLIED SCIENCE GRAPHICS PREPRESS PRODUCTION

-PREPRESS PRODUCTION OPTION Prepress Production involves the overlooked but ever-so-important area of prepress.
-This is a profession that most often works between the graphic design and the printing departments.
+Prepress Production involves the overlooked but ever-so-important area of prepress.
+This profession most often works between the graphic design and the printing departments.
 Prepress professionals must have a good sense of graphic design but also know how to prepare a printed piece to ensure the highest quality of reproduction while keeping production costs to a minimum.
 Members of the prepress community are often requested to repair and "tweak" files from designers that might otherwise result in an inferior product once on the printing press.
-This task is often referred to as "preflight".
+This task is often referred to as "preflight."
 As a result, the prepress professional is expected to have a full understanding of the printing process while knowing all the major graphics software packages used in the graphic design and publishing professions.

 Number and Title Credits

-Students should refer to the Graduation n
+Students should refer to the Grad duation

-Requirements on pages 26-32 20-23
+Requirements on pages 29-37 20-23

 Three hours of General Education may be fulfilled by taking Core Courses.
+Three hours of Math may be fulfilled by taking GRAR 2710.